-At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A. and CGSB3.5-M93 in Canada.
+At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A..

-At minimum, the E85 you use should meet the specifications of ASTM D5798 in the U.S.A.
+At minimum, the E85 you use should meet the specifications of ASTM D5798 in the U.S.A..

-■ Fuel tank opening for unleaded gasoline
+Fuel tank opening for unleaded gasoline